-- We switched to simply having one "Request from Interlibrary Loan" link rather than making the patron choose.
-With ILL staff choosing the best service, we were able to favor lending institutions with reciprocal agreements, thus saving the Library money.
+- Behind the scenes, ILL staff choose the best service, favoring lending institutions with reciprocal agreements, thus saving the Library money.

-- The media module layout, color coding, and iconography used in the ILL page is also used in the Catalog to maintain consistency.
+- The three module options, color coding, and iconography used in the ILL page is also used in the Catalog to maintain consistency.

-- Patron interviews have shown changed their view of Interlibrary Loan from being a slow and arduous service to one that is quick and seamless.
+- User interviews have shown a improved view of Interlibrary Loan from being a slow and arduous service to one that is quick and seamless.

-- The data is being displayed closer to how it is stored in the Catalog database, allowing us to remove delicate customizations and speed-up debugging when record-specific errors occur.
+- Catalog data displayed on the front end mirrors the Catalog database, allowing us to remove delicate customizations and speed-up debugging when record-specific errors occur.